yunpengeric/yunpengBlog/_posts/2022-03-31-Azure-Runbook-Asyncio-Error.md

 ---
 We recently had a project that required the use of Azure runbook.
 I found my Python code was not working as expected.
 It works locally but not in Azure runbook.

 After debugging, I found the issue is related to Asyncio.
-Even if I ran the following sample code,I still got an error.
+Even if I ran the following sample code, I still got an error.

 ```python
 import asyncio